πData Application Sync

 Out-of-the-box, every model that is selected by the tags (or all models, if no tags are specified), will automatically generate a single view file in the target directory.
 Users can customize the behavior by either specifying meta fields in the model or the column, or by overriding the default Euno Jinja2 macros.

-Customizing Generated LookML by Specifying Meta Fields
+Customizing Generated LookML Files

 Please note that only simple metrics and ratios are currently supported for dbt Metrics.
 In addition, we do not support metrics across multiple dbt models.